Columbia Road flower market in London's East End

 Bottle and stopper = copper

-The copper is a slang term in itself for a policeman.
-In this case, there are two meanings; a bottle would hold the contents – ie, like police would in jail, or the stopper would prevent someone or something from happening.
+Copper is a slang term in itself for a policeman.
+In this case, there are two meanings; a bottle would hold the contents – like police would in jail, or the stopper would prevent someone or something from happening.

 Butcher’s hook = look